Boon Lay Secondary School

-Boon Lay Secondary School (BLSS) is a government secondary school located in Jurong West, Singapore.
+Boon Lay Secondary School (BLS) is a government secondary school located in Jurong West, Singapore.

 History

 The school commenced operations in 1977 at a S$3.59 million campus at the junction of Boon Lay Way and Jalan Boon Lay, with 13 classes, seven of which were English-medium and the remaining six Chinese-medium.
 It was officially opened in 1979 by the then-Member of parliament for Boon Lay Ngeow Pack Hua.
 It became a solely English-medium school in 1998, and started operating single-session in 2000.

 In 1996 Boon Lay began enrolling deaf students.
 Specifically it educated deaf students who were required to use sign language to communicate.
 In 2017 the Government of Singapore designated Beatty Secondary School as the school to educate deaf students who must use sign language, concentrating all such students at one school due to them numbering about 15.

-As part of the phasing-out of streaming, Boon Lay has been dividing classes by their students' co-curricular activities (CCA) since 2017.
+Principals

 Merger with Pioneer Secondary

 In 2017, Boon Lay Secondary School absorbed Pioneer Secondary School due to falling enrolment in both schools.